-This three-storey Canadian corporate headquarters for McKinsey & Company, the leading international management consulting firm, whose business model is based on the premise that strategic design can be a tool to enhance the effectiveness of business environments.
-The building is designed to be a reflection of the McKinsey working methodology and to promote excellence by encouraging increased interaction, in the belief that creativity is grown through interactivity.
+The three-storey Canadian corporate headquarters for McKinsey & Company, the international management consulting firm, exemplifies the organization’s business model which is based on the premise that strategic design can be a tool to enhance the effectiveness of business environments.
+The building is designed to promote excellence by encouraging increased interaction in the belief that creativity is grown through interactivity.

 2001 Toronto Construction Association

 2000 National Post Design Exchange Awards

 Gold Winner for Built Environments, Grand Projects

 2000 Ontario Association of Architects Awards

 Award of Excellence